airscripts/blog/README_DOCKER_HUB.md

 &nbsp;

 # What is blog.airscript.it?
-This is my personal blog where I write posts about information technology, motivation and life adventures.
+This is my personal blog where I write posts about computer science, motivation and much more.
 It is open source so that anybody can improve it freely or just take inspiration.
 &nbsp;